How Your Small Backyard Deck Could Feel This Peaceful

 Low-Maintenance Plant Selections

 Choose plants that thrive in your climate with minimal intervention.
 Native plants are often the best choice because they’re adapted to local conditions and require less water, fertilizer, and pest management.
+This reduces maintenance time while supporting local ecosystems.

 Cleaning and Care Schedules